tomtsagk/afloofdev.com/md_files/avdl.md

 of converting that to an actual, executable video game for each platform.

-To get an idea of what this language has achieved so far, here are some games made with it:
+To get a view of what this language has achieved so far, here are some games made with it:

 <a class="menu" href="@ROOT@/games/rue.html">Rue</a> |